Chung-Yun/Education-Platform/LineBot/README.md

 # LINE Bot

-We created a LINE bot for this project
+We created a LINE bot from zero for this project.
+Check out tutorial.md for the setups.

 ## Directory overview